 - Material existing and emerging risks potentially impacting more than one principal risk: In addition to material and emerging risks impacting the principal risks set out below, there are also material existing and emerging risks that potentially impact more than one of these principal risks.
-These risks are: (i) the impact of COVID-19; (ii) potentially unfavourable global and local economic and market conditions, as well as geopolitical developments; (iii) the UK's withdrawal from the EU; (iv) the impact of interest rate changes on the Issuer's profitability; (v) the competitive environments of the banking and financial services industry; (vi) the regulatory change agenda and impact on business model; (vii) the impact of climate change on the Issuer's business; and (viii) the impact of benchmark interest rate reforms on the Issuer. - Credit and Market risks: Credit risk is the risk of loss to the Issuer from the failure of clients, customers or counterparties, to fully honour their obligations to members of the Issuer.
-The Issuer is subject to risks arising from changes in credit quality and recovery rates of loans and advances due from borrowers and counterparties in any specific portfolio.
-Market risk is the risk of loss arising from potential adverse change in the value of the Issuer's assets and liabilities from fluctuation in market variables.
+These risks are: (i) the impact of COVID-19; (ii) potentially unfavourable global and local economic and market conditions, as well as geopolitical developments; (iii) the impact of interest rate changes on the Issuer's profitability; (iv) the competitive environments of the banking and financial services industry; (v) the regulatory change agenda and impact on business model; (vi) the impact of benchmark interest rate reforms on the Issuer; and (vii) change delivery and execution risks. - Climate Risk: The risks associated with climate change are subject to rapidly increasing societal, regulatory and political focus, both in the EU and internationally.
+Embedding climate risk into the Issuer's risk framework in line with regulatory expectations and requirements, and adapting the Issuer's operations and strategy to address the financial risks resulting from both: (i) the physical risk of climate change; and (ii) the risk from the transition to a low-carbon economy, could have a significant impact on the Issuer's business, results of operations, financial condition and prospects, the Issuer's customers and clients and the creditworthiness of the Issuer's counterparties.

-6 Calculated applying the IFRS9 arrangements of the Regulation (EU) No 575/2013 applicable as at the reporting date.
+Calculated applying the IFRS9 arrangements of the Regulation (EU) No 575/2013 applicable as at the reporting date.